CS-SI/Orekit/src/site/markdown/architecture/ccsds.md

-The following example is extracted from the `TdmParser`, it shows that when a `DATA_START` key is seen in a KVN message or when a `<data>` start element is seen in an XML message, then `prepareData` is called and an `ObservationsBlock` is allocated to hold the upcoming observations, and the fallback processing state is set to the private method `processDataToken` so that the next token, which at this stage is expected to be a data token representing an observation, can be processed properly:
+The following example is extracted from the `TdmParser`, it shows that when a `DATA_START` key is seen in a KVN message or when a `<data>` start element is seen in an XML message, then `prepareData` is called and an `ObservationsBlock` is allocated to hold the upcoming observations.
+Then the fallback processing state is set to the private method `processDataToken` so that the next token, which at this stage is expected to be a data token representing an observation, can be processed properly: